 Electrophysiology studies show how the heart handles controlled electrical signals.

 Gated blood pool scans identify how well the heart is pumping blood.

 Magnetic resonance imaging provides clear pictures of the heart.

 If you or your staff/family have been identified as being at risk of sudden cardiac arrest then it is even more important that you have access to a defibrillator.
-A defibrillator is an excellent safety addition to any environment.
+A wall mount for the Lifeline AED is an excellent safety addition to any environment.
 The unit will read a victim’s heart beats and apply the require electrical pulse to assist the heart to return to a regular rhythm.The quicker this intervention is provided the better for the victim, as brain death will begin to occur within minutes of a victim’s collapse. this means that your defibrillator needs to be easy to get to and obvious to anyone, even those not familiar to the area.
 This cabinet has clear lettering and can be mounted on a wall that will be simple for a responder to locate.
-When the cabinet is opened an alarm will sound, alerting all in the vicinity of the medical emergency.
+When the wall mount Lifeline AED cabinet is opened an alarm will sound, alerting all in the vicinity of the medical emergency.